 Being a host of a place to stay comes with certain responsibilities.
 Here are some resources to help support you along the way.

 Always pay and communicate on Airbnb.
 Use Airbnb’s messaging system to get to know your guests and share expectations about the trip or your space.

-Trust your intuition: if you don’t feel right about a reservation, don’t accept it!
+Trust your intuition: If you don’t feel right about a reservation, don’t accept it.

-3. Set reservation requirements for your listings.
+Set requirements for your listing

-Security deposits can help protect you in the event of an accident, like spilled wine on a rug.
+Adding a security deposit to your listing can also help protect you in the event of an accident, like spilled wine on a rug.

-Read Airbnb’s Responsible Hosting page.
+Read Airbnb’s Responsible Hosting articles

 We encourage hosts to think carefully about their responsibilities.
 Hosting offers rich experiences, but it comes with a certain level of commitment.
 We’ve compiled responsible hosting articles that can help you start learning what it takes to be a host in your region.

 Remember: In an emergency situation, or if your personal safety is threatened, contact local police or emergency services immediately.